a4happy20/jellyfin-media-card-sensors/README.md

         'library': 'Library Name - defined in the sensor', 'added': 'Date Added',
-        'episode_art': 'URL Path to the episode's art', 'series_art': 'URL Patch to the series's poster art' }
+        'episode_art': 'URL Path to the episode's art', 'series_art': 'URL Path to the series's poster art' }
 ]
 ```